met-ad-688/lab08-jtstopas/README.md

 The Residuals vs Predicted plot, with a dashed line representing exact forecasts, shows the viewer the measured residuals (actual – predicted) of this regression model.
 It's easy to spot a ‘handful’ of underpredicted values around the 95K mark, which is interesting, but with no other clear or obvious patterns that would suggest non-linearity.
 ___
 ![Figure 3](figures/figure_3.png)
 The Histogram of Residuals visually shows us the distribution of the residuals, as suggested.
-Generally, this plot shows the viewer the occurrences are 'visually' close to normally distributed, but with some right skew existing.
+Generally, this plot shows the viewer the occurrences are 'visually' close to normally distributed, but with some slight right skew.
 ___
 ![Figure 4](figures/figure_4.png)
 The Quantile-Quantile plot is another way to check on the distribution of the residuals.
-This one shows us an obvious S-shape that is consistent with right-skewness and also some strong tails, on both ends, that are likely due to a repeated occurrence of outliers, both positive and negative.
+This one shows us an S-shape that is often consistent with right-skewness but is also showing some very strong tails, on both ends, that are likely due to a repeated occurrence of outliers, both in the positive and negative directions.
 ___